awsdocs/aws-cloud9-user-guide/doc_source/credentials.md

 1. Using the terminal or command prompt, switch to the directory where you just saved this file\.

 1. Create an IAM role for the instance profile\.
-To do this, run the IAM `create-role` command, specifying a name for the new IAM role \(for example, `my-demo-cloud9-instance-profile-role`\), and the name of the file you just saved\.
+To do this, run the IAM `create-role` command, specifying a name for the new IAM role \(for example, `my-demo-cloud9-instance-profile-role`\), and the name of the file that you just saved\.

    ```
    aws iam create-role --role-name my-demo-cloud9-instance-profile-role --assume-role-policy-document file://my-demo-cloud9-instance-profile-role-trust.json
    ```

-1. Attach AWS access permissions to the instance profile's IAM role\.
+1. Attach AWS access permissions to the instance profile IAM role\.
 To do this, run the IAM `attach-role-policy` command, specifying the name of the existing IAM role and the Amazon Resource Name \(ARN\) of the AWS managed policy named `AdministratorAccess`\.

    ```
    aws iam attach-role-policy --role-name my-demo-cloud9-instance-profile-role --policy-arn arn:aws:iam::aws:policy/AdministratorAccess